danm-de/pcsc-sharp/README.md

 The _pcsc-sharp_ library is wrapper that provides access to the _**P**ersonal **C**omputer/**S**mart **C**ard Resource Manager_
 using the system's native PC/SC API.
-It implements partial ISO7816 support and is written to run on both Windows and Unix (Mono using PCSC Lite).
+It implements partial ISO7816 support and is written to run on both Windows and Unix (.Net Core or Mono using PCSC Lite).

 _pcsc-sharp_ **is not** a fully featured library for accessing vendor specific protocols.
 You must implement those protocols / applications yourself.
 For example: You can use _pcsc-sharp_ to access NXP's Mirfare RFID chips, but _pcsc-sharp_ does not provide any APDUs to request KEYs, authorize, etc.

+_pcsc-sharp_ **does not** contain any device drivers.
+A PC/SC compliant reader + driver is mandatory.

 You can find PC/SC specific documentation here:
 * Windows: [Smart Card Resource Manager API](https://msdn.microsoft.com/en-us/library/windows/desktop/aa380149(v=vs.85).aspx)